KeithDinh/ASP.NET-Social-App/README.md

 * Find / FindAsync methods are defined for DbSet<T>, but the result of Include is IQueryable<T> => can't use Include with FindAsync

 * When using ngModel, need to have property 'name'

+* EventEmitter is imported from '@angular/core' not 'events'